MGPoirot/web2mp3/README.md

 # Web2mp3 - Music Download CLI

-Command line interface to download music from the internet
-1. with proper mp3 tagging
+A scalable command line interface to download music from the internet with proper mp3 tagging, proper directory structuring.
-2. with proper ordering
-3. able to download large scale

 ## How to use

 Easies is calling `python main.py`: